dragononcrypto/scashcpp/doc/readme-qt.rst

 ::

-    qmake
+    qmake-qt4
     make

-Alternatively, install Qt Creator and open the `bitcoin-qt.pro` file.
+Alternatively, install Qt Creator and open the `scash-qt.pro` file.

-An executable named `bitcoin-qt` will be built.
+A file named `scash-qt` will be built.
+Make executable and launch:

+chmod +x scash-qt
+./scash-qt

 Windows
 --------